Sample Class

 Returns a pandas DataFrame of event data.

-• source – ‘orig’, ‘raw’, ‘comp’, ‘xform’ for whether the original (no gain applied), raw (orig + gain), compensated (raw + comp), or transformed (comp + xform) events will be returned
+source – ‘raw’, ‘comp’, ‘xform’ for whether the raw (uncompensated, non-transformed, optionally pre-processed), compensated (raw + comp), or transformed (comp + xform) events are returned

 pandas DataFrame of event data